Singapore confirms first case of locally transmitted Zika virus

-SINGAPORE Singapore has confirmed its first case of a locally-transmitted Zika virus, which has been linked to microcephaly, a rare birth defect, in Brazil, the health ministry said.
+SINGAPORE (Reuters) - Singapore has confirmed its first case of a locally-transmitted Zika virus, which has been linked to microcephaly, a rare birth defect, in Brazil, the health ministry said.

 A 47-year-old Malaysian woman working in the city-state was confirmed with the virus, but was "well and recovering."
 As she had not traveled to Zika-affected areas recently, she was likely to have been infected in Singapore, the ministry said in a statement.